digipolisantwerp/antwerp-ui_angular/packages/localstorage/README.md

 # @acpaas-ui/ngx-components/localstorage

-The `@acpaas-ui/ngx-components/localstorage` package allows you to easily store and retrieve data in and from your browsers storage.
+The `acpaas-ui localstorage` service allows you to easily store and retrieve data in and from your browsers storage.

 ## Usage